 These days, employee retention is on the tips of many business owners’ tongues.
 According to multiple sources, such as Forbes Magazine, the young workforce is not aiming to find a company and sit comfy and stable in any decent position for the rest of their lives.
 Rather, fresh-faced workers want a job that actually matters to them on a life perspective—something that reflects and adds to their morals, passions, and personal missions.

 When everyone is huddled down and hard at work most days, consistently proving your values and worth to your employees may be daunting.
-However, a good brand and online presence can make things a little more feasible.
+However, a good corporate identity and online presence can make things a little more feasible.
 If you haven’t updated the look, feel, and functionality of your website, you may be missing out on the opportunity to convince your employees that you are worth a long-term investment.
-Here are a few reasons why an up-to-date website and brand can help you retain the employees you want.
+Here are a few reasons why an up-to-date website and brand identity can help you retain the employees you want.

 1. We are visual creatures.
 So make the visuals matter.

-A picture says 1000 words – especially in the age of Facebook and Instagram – and if your picture says you’re stuck in a vortex in 1992 with bad hair and neon graphics, potential employees will not be impressed.
+A picture says 1,000 words – especially in the age of Facebook and Instagram – and if your picture says you’re stuck in a vortex in 1992 with bad hair and neon graphics, potential employees will not be impressed.
 An updated website, on the other hand, communicates that you are modern, attentive to detail, and just as progressive as other companies.
-A clean and visually stimulating brand only builds on the same.
+A clean and visually stimulating brand identity only builds on the same.

 2. Don’t just tell your employees how great they are—say it on your site!

 Research shows that a key factor in retaining staff is whether they feel valued, appreciated and recognized by their company or not.
 Complementing your staff in person is one thing, but that can often be forgotten due to a busy schedule and the normality of seeing someone every day.
 With an updated, interactive website, you can set up a blog that would help you highlight each of your employee’s achievements and strengths on a public and lasting platform.
 Give your employees time to write blog posts themselves, therefore validating their opinions, or write about them yourself.
-That way, your employees would feel like they matter to you as an important part of the company and are able to contribute to your company brand.
+That way, your employees would feel like they matter to you as an important part of the company and are able to contribute to your corporate identity.
 This also positions you as a collaborative and open team.

 3. Give your employees the tools to become a part of a bigger something.